JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 ## Multiplatform support

-Navigation 3 is closely aligned with Compose, allowing an Android navigation implementation to work in common Compose Multiplatform code with minimal changes.
+Navigation 3 is closely aligned with Compose, allowing an Android navigation implementation to work in shared Compose Multiplatform code with minimal changes.
 To support non-JVM platforms like web and iOS, the only thing you need is to implement [polymorphic serialization for destination keys](#polymorphic-serialization-for-destination-keys).